Dragonmystic707/exalted-reincarnated/docs/Sorcery/Spells.md

 If the beam comes in contact with a person, they suffer (Essence)x10 damage immediately.
 Objects are immediately melted, unless they are made of the strongest magical materials.

-The beam of destruction is formed from the ambient destructive energy, and so will have different effects based on what dominant energies are
-around:

--   **Creation/Yu-Shan**: the beam is formed of the Sun’s essence, a brilliant gold and red, dealing an immediate (7) damage to all Creatures of Darkness in the same Zones that it passes through.

--   **Underworld/Shadowlands**: The beam is filled with necrotic energy, a sickening pustule of decomposition.
-It leaves behind a film of decay in the Zones it passes through, leaving an Environmental Damage of (5) that affects the living.

--   **Malfeas**: The burning green sun torches and blinds all who dare look upon its power.

--   **Wyld:** Leaves behind a chaotic mutation on anything or anyone the beam touches, which will fade after a Day.